Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Washington stats and trends

-- When Washington amasses over 323.4 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that Washington totals more than 323.4 yards, the team is 1-3 against the spread and 2-2 overall.

-- This season the Football Team have turned the ball over 11 times, five more than the Broncos' takeaways (6).
+- The Football Team have turned the ball over five more times (11 total) than the Broncos have forced a turnover (6) this season.

 Home and road insights

-- Denver has one win against the spread, and is 1-2 overall, at home this year.
+- Denver has hit the over once in three home games this season.

-- In three home games this year, Denver has gone over the total once.

 - This season, Broncos home games average 43.5 points, 1.0 fewer than this contest's over/under (44.5).

-- Washington is 1-2 overall, with only one win against the spread, on the road.
+- Washington is 1-2 overall, with just one win against the spread, on the road.

-- Washington has hit the over twice in three road games this season.
+- Washington has hit the over twice in three away games this season.

 Powered by Data Skrive.